jcorley60/github_tutorial/README.md

    if no comment string is provided then on the resultant prompt screen hit escape and enter in the command line **:wq**

-4. Push changes, i.e., syncs up with GitHub and promulgates changes there
+4. Push changes, i.e., syncs up with GitHub and promulgate changes there

    **git push**